sebastianhodapp/ESPbootloader/README.md

 <img width='300' src='http://www.sebastian-hodapp.de/wp-content/uploads/images/espbootloader-comfortable-wifi-configuration/github_espbootloader.jpg'>

 # How does it work?
 The script checks whether there is already a wifi configured.
 If not, the configuration mode is started.
-You can force to boot in config mode even when there is a config file, by connecting GPIO3 to ground during the 5 seconds countdown at init.
+You can force to boot in config mode even when there is a config file, by connecting GPIO0 to ground anytime in the 5 seconds countdown at init.

 The ESP8266 provides an access point and webpage listing all available access points plus possibility to enter the wifi password and any other configuration parameters.